 Delimiting distinctiveness and authenticity

 The following section briefly discusses the demarcation of the proposed definitions of naturalness from two established concepts in perception research, starting with distinctiveness.
 Distinctiveness, as opposed to typicality, has been defined as the degree to which faces or voices stick out due to rare or unusual features, and this concept is commonly used to refer to identity [83,84].
 According to face or voice space models, individual instances are represented along multiple perceptual dimensions, and they appear distinctive if they deviate substantially from a central tendency or norm in that space.
 Our deviation-based definition of naturalness is closely related to the concept of distinctiveness, as both share two critical features: a norm/reference and a deviation.
-However, we understand distinctiveness as a different concept that can capture multiple forms of deviations beyond naturalness.
+However, distinctiveness, as a different concept, can capture multiple forms of deviations beyond naturalness.
 Accordingly, while unnatural voices would commonly be perceived as somewhat distinctive, natural voices can be distinct or typical.
 However, one may speculate that impressions of human-based naturalness could be quite independent from impressions of distinctiveness under certain conditions.
 For instance, a person who is very accustomed to a smart-speaker device may not rate synthetic voices as very distinctive but still clearly non-human.
 In that vein, the link between distinctiveness and naturalness may not primarily be a conceptual but an empirical matter, requiring future inspection.

 A second concept that deserves particular consideration is authenticity.
 In the scientific literature, authenticity is an established term with meaning that may refer to vocal emotion, identity or gender – rather than the holistic impression of a voice.
 Emotional authenticity, for example, refers to the distinction between a posed and a “real”/spontaneous emotional expression, which leads to differential behavioral and neural outcomes [85–87].
 In the context of voice cloning and the now very prevalent challenge of deepfakes [7], identity authenticity is assessed with regard to a specific speaker.
 In principle, authenticity can be assessed with regard to manifold social signals, including age, gender, or even personality [88,89].
+At first sight, concepts of authenticity and naturalness appear highly similar..
 In fact, when prompted for synonyms of naturalness, authenticity was ChatGPT´s first reply (Figure 1B), suggesting semantic relatedness between these two terms in openly accessible online sources.
-At first sight, it might be argued that authenticity is just a special form of deviation-based naturalness, with a more specific reference.
+Accordingly, it might be argued that authenticity is just a special form of deviation-based naturalness, with a more specific reference.
 E.g. “Does this sound like a natural voice?” is converted into “does this sound like a natural emotional expression?”.
 However, if considered against the backdrop of voice perception theory, it becomes apparent that assessments of naturalness and authenticity appear at different stages of voice processing (see Figure 3).
 Thus, it would be preferable to keep the concepts of naturalness and authenticity rather separate.

 Converging evidence